 We have created the X-Arcade™ Test Utility Program to test the buttons and directions on the X-Arcade™ (microswitches), proper connection to the PC, as well as verifying that it is ready for MAME™.
 This program should be your first step to solving problems.
 Requires Java™.

 TEST RESULTS: Run the test to see the pictured X-Arcade™ respond to your button presses and joystick movements.
-If the X-Arcade™ does not respond in the test at all, click here to verify proper connection.
-If a single button or direction is sticking or does not work click here for more help.
+Test up/down/left/right on both joysticks, and test every button one at a time.

 Click here to use our web-based test program!

 Alternatively you can download the test (Requires Java™.)